macewanCMPT395/jdoti/README.md

 The App features a simple login along with way to create and update a profile/user.
 Users can also access the profiles of other users.

-The app is called CACTUS and is a platform for connecting to user.
+The app is called CACTUS.
+Cactus is a platform for connecting users.
 Users would(theoretically) send "pricks" to each other as a form of communication.